Blog

 Despite an early awakening and a long night for Alex due to Egberts’ snoring, the day started very well.
 We appear to be learning from our mistakes and no longer assume our hosts are capable of starting on time or providing breakfast.

-As such, the text message by the organisation stressing that we should arrive at 8:30 sharp, was not taken very seriously.
+As such, the text message by the organization stressing that we should arrive at 8:30 sharp, was not taken very seriously.
 So we arrived about 20 minutes late, took good breakfast and were still well on time (what a surprise…).

 The main reason for the delay was total confusion when the presentation system was not working for over half an hour.
 A lot of stressful walking in- and out the room by the Belgians to try every cable present in Belgium later, Casper and Alex took the liberty of taking the matter into their own hands.
 1 cable, 1 button and about 10 seconds later, everything was working as it should.